adafruit/pi_video_looper2/README.md

 ## Feature Warning
 Not all features from the original pi_video_looper have been implemented or tested yet.
 Current known working functionality is limited to basic directory playback and keyboard controls.
-Looping, repeating, random playlists, GPIO, supervisor autostart, and USB functionality are not implemented.
+Looping, repeating, random playlists, GPIO, and usb_copymode are not implemented yet.

 ## Changelog
 #### new in v0.1.0